Timely and Massive Communication in 6G: Pragmatics, Learning, and Inference: Semantic Communication

 Nevertheless, there are many scenarios in which a joint design can provide performance gains and simplify the code design at the expense of modularity.
 A prominent example is the transmission of an \gls{iid} source sequence of Gaussian samples, $x^n$, over $n$ uses of an additive white Gaussian channel under the \gls{mse} distortion measure.
-Here the optimal scheme consists of transmission of each source sample over a channel use, by simple scaling according to the transmitter power constraint, and estimating each sample with a \gls{mmse} at the decoder.
-This simple uncoded scheme offers the lowest possible lateny, while achieving the same average \gls{mse} performance for any $n$ that can be achieved by the separation scheme as $n \rightarrow \infty$.
-If we instead consider two receivers with different \glspl{snr}, the uncoded scheme simultaneously achieves the optimal performance for both receivers as if each one is the sole receiver in the system; this is not possible with standard channel codes that operate at the capacity region of the underlying broadcast channel.
-Yet, until recently, no practical \gls{jscc} design provided significant gains compared to separation based codes.
+Here, the optimal scheme consists of transmission of each source sample over one channel use, by simple scaling according to the transmitter power constraint, and estimating each sample with a \gls{mmse} at the decoder.
+This simple uncoded scheme offers the lowest possible latency, while achieving the same average \gls{mse} performance for any $n$ that can be achieved by the separation scheme as $n \rightarrow \infty$.
+If we instead consider two receivers with different \glspl{snr}, the uncoded scheme simultaneously achieves the optimal performance for both receivers as if each one is the sole receiver in the system; while this is not possible with standard channel codes that operate at the capacity region of the underlying broadcast channel.
+Yet, until recently, no practical \gls{jscc} design provided significant gains compared to separation based codes for practical sources such as images or videos.
 Most of the existing designs relied on separate source and channel codes, whose parameters are optimized jointly in a cross-layer fashion.
 While this approach retained some modularity, the gains are mainly through adapting the source/channel code parameters according to temporal variations of the underlying source and channel statistics.
-Despite certain performance gains offered for non-ergodic channel/source, they are not truly joint code designs.
+Despite certain performance gains are achieved for non-ergodic channels/sources, they are not truly joint code designs.